 Modern technology for originality

 State-of-the-art technology was used to restore this collector’s item to its original condition in the best possible way.
 The intact side of the vehicle was scanned and digitized.
 Based on this, the fender was mirrored in a CAD file to produce a wooden mold for the damaged side.
-This served as a tapping model for the subsequent production of spare parts.
+This served as a hammering form for the subsequent production of replacement parts.

 Back to original

-First of all, the damaged body side was shaped back as far as possible using a hydraulic press.
+First of all, using a hydraulic press the damaged body side was reshaped to as close to the original as possible.
 The fender was then dismantled and a partial replacement was made for the damaged structures underneath.
-The damaged part of the aluminum outer skin was then reproduced with the help of the tapping model mould.
+The damaged part of the aluminum outer skin was then reproduced with the help of the hammering form.

 Reproduction of the outer skin